Community Action and Social Policy

-Social workers specializing in community action and social policy help community organizations and agencies help themselves.
-They employ a grassroots, empowerment-based approach and collaborate with other disciplines and professions to create social and policy change, promote community development, and provide services to reduce poverty and economic and social inequality.
-During this era of community fragmentation, social alienation, and economic degeneration of the poor and the middle class, the need for skilled professionals in social and community development, policy analysis, and policy advocacy has never been greater.
+Students who specialize in community action and social policy prepare for careers helping community organizations, non-profit agencies, and their constituents collaborate to enhance their individual and collective well-being.
+Through a grassroots, empowerment-based approach they collaborate with other disciplines and professions to create social and policy change through advocacy to reduce poverty and socio-economic inequality, promote community economic and social development, and provide services that are more responsive to community needs.
+During this era of community fragmentation, social alienation and exclusion, and economic degeneration of the poor and the middle class, the need for skilled professionals in social and community development, policy analysis, and policy advocacy has never been greater.

 This specialization is only available to Macro concentrators.